miciav/proxmox-stack-deployer/readme.md

 8.  **VM Configuration (Ansible)**:
     - Executes the Ansible playbook `configure-vm.yml` for initial VM configuration.
     - Executes the Ansible playbook `k3s_install.yml` to install K3s on the VMs.
+    - Executes the Ansible playbook `install_openfaas.yml` to deploy OpenFaaS using Helm.
 9.  **Display Final Information**: Shows a detailed summary of created VMs, NAT mappings, and SSH connection commands.

 For a more detailed description of the VM creation and deployment flow, refer to: